 The OHS Players, under the direction of Tiersa Ferraro, perform throughout the school year.
 They present a musical at the Oconomowoc Arts Center every fall and several stage shows throughout the year.
 For the last 15 years, the OHS fall musical has been nominated for and won several Jerry Awards for the quality and talent of our students and staff in the musical theater program.

 The OHS Band program is second to none and has traveled around the world to play for invitation-only crowds.
 Under the direction of Mike Krofta and Dan Henkel, students at OHS have access to the Symphonic Band, Concert Band, and Wind Symphony, along with the Jazz Band, Marching Band, Pep Band, and the opportunity to audition for the Pitt Orchestra in the Fall Musical.

 The Choir program at OHS has a long history of musical excellence and is led by Beth Kauffeld.
 Students are able to participate in the Choraliers, Concert Choir or audition for the Golden Gals.

 OHS also offers opportunities for students who play a stringed instrument in our Orchestra program, led by Robert Ignaszak.
 Students can join the OHS Orchestra or audition for the Pitt Orchestra in the Fall Musical.

-New Youth Art Gallery
+Image a Day Youth Art Gallery

 A collaborative effort between the Oconomowoc Area School District and the Courtney Bella Imagine A Day Foundation has established the Imagine A Day Youth Art Gallery in the Oconomowoc Arts Center lobby for children and students from preschool through the 12th grade to showcase their talents through the visual arts.
-OHS Art Students are designing a mural for the new gallery.